Should You Use Tattoo Numbing Cream?

 When it comes to using numbing cream in your shop it can take a little bit of trial-and-error to get the process completely right.
 Here are the best steps you can follow to keep your sessions pain-free:

 You'll want to remove dead skin and oil before you apply your numbing solution.
-Green soap will work just fine as green soap as a small amount of alcohol in it, which can make skin more acidic and slow down or stop some creams and sprays.
+Green soap will work just fine, but some green soaps do contain a small amount of alcohol, which can make skin more acidic and slow down or stop some creams and sprays.

 Because you'll need to wait 5-30 minutes for the area to numb after using your cream or spray, it's best if a client can execute stages 2 and 3 at home.
 The length of time it takes to numb depends on the type of numbing cream you use and the area you apply it to: thicker skin takes longer to numb than thin skin.